a1k89/debian-django-roadmap/README.md

 9. Configre static and media
 10. (optional) SSL for domain

 1. Connect to server through SSH.
-Then:
+Then
 ```
 sudo adduser a1
 sudo usermod -aG sudo a1
 ```
-Logout from server.
-And then copy ssh-key to remote server:
+Exit from server and then:

 ```
 ssh-copy-id a1@domain
 ```